Simplified Sparse Attention via Gist Tokens: Introduction

 On the inference side, methods such as H$_2$O~\citep{zhang2023h2o}, StreamingLLM~\citep{xiao2023efficient}, and Quest~\citep{tang2024quest} apply sparsity during decoding by evicting or selecting KV-cache entries.
-While effective at reducing memory footprint, these approaches operate on models pretrained with full attention, limiting the model's ability to learn optimal sparse patterns from scratch.
-On the training side, recent methods including Native Sparse Attention~\citep[NSA;][]{yuan2025native}, Deepseek Sparse Attention~\citep[DSA;][]{liu2025deepseek} and MoBA~\citep{lu2025moba} have demonstrated that incorporating sparsity during pretraining can preserve or even improve model quality while achieving substantial speedups. {NSA, for instance, modifies the model architecture by replacing standard attention with three parallel branches---coarse-grained compressed tokens, fine-grained selectively retained tokens, and a sliding window for local context.
-DSA introduces an external lightweight indexer that operates outside the Transformer to score and select relevant tokens before sparse attention is performed.
-MoBA, on the other hand, applies the Mixture-of-Experts (MoE) principle to attention, using mean-pooled block representations as routing signals to assign each query to the most relevant KV blocks during the prefill stage.} Despite their effectiveness, these approaches each introduce additional constraints: NSA requires architectural modifications to the attention mechanism, DSA relies on an external module that is not trained end-to-end with the main network, and MoBA depends on non-differentiable mean pooling for routing, precluding gradient-based optimization of the selection process.
+While effective at reducing memory footprint, these approaches are applied post hoc to full-attention pretrained models, treating sparsity as an approximation rather than allowing the model to learn input-dependent sparse patterns during pretraining.
+On the training side, recent methods including Native Sparse Attention~\citep[NSA;][]{yuan2025native}, Deepseek Sparse Attention~\citep[DSA;][]{liu2025deepseek} and MoBA~\citep{lu2025moba} have demonstrated that incorporating sparsity during pretraining can preserve or even improve model quality while achieving substantial speedups.
+This type of idea has also been explored in post-training in Neural Garbage Collection~\citep{li2026neuralgarbagecollectionlearning} which trains a language model to evict from its own KV cache using reinforcement learning.
+However, existing training-based approaches often require additional architectural components or specialized mechanisms.
+This raises a natural question: can we obtain the benefits of training-based sparse attention without modifying the model architecture?

-A parallel line of work has explored context compression through \emph{gist tokens}.
-In these approaches, models are trained to encode long contexts into a small set of summary tokens, whose KV-cache can replace the original raw tokens during subsequent decoding.
-Two principal strategies have been studied for positioning gist tokens.
-The first, adopted by Gist~\citep{mu2023learning}, AutoCompressors~\citep{chevalier2023adapting}, and KVLink~\citep{yang2025kvlink}, append all gist tokens to the end of the sequence---each gist token can attend to the entire compressed context, providing high flexibility but requiring complex coordination across tokens.
-The second, used by ActivationBeacon~\citep{zhang2024long}, GistPool~\citep{petrov2025long}, and UniGist~\citep{deng2025unigist}, interleaves gist tokens throughout the sequence, inserting one gist token at regular intervals (e.g., every 16 tokens under a $16\times$ compression ratio).
-In this case, each gist token is associated with a specific sub-region of the context, resulting in a more structured and simpler learning problem at the cost of reduced flexibility.